Blind238/SwipeTable/README.md

 ### Requirements:

+* General
+    * node.js
+    * grunt
-* JavaScript development
+* JavaScript specific
-    * Node
-    * npm
+    * bower
-* SASS development
+* SASS specific
     *  Ruby
     *  Bundler gem

 ### Setup:
+Make sure you have a recent version of node.js installed.

+To install grunt:

+    npm install -g grunt

+#### Javascript

+If you don't already have bower installed:

+    npm install -g bower

 Clone the repo, navigate to the directory, then `npm install` to install dependencies.
+Fetch remaining packages with `bower install`.
 After the installation is done you can use grunt for development, testing and minification.

+#### SASS

+If you don't already have Bundler installed:

+    gem install bundler

+Clone the repo, navigate to the directory, then `npm install` to install dependencies.
+Install SASS with `bundle install` After the installation is done you can use grunt for development, testing and minification.

+#### Grunt

     $ grunt -h
     Options marked with * have methods exposed via the grunt API and should instead be specified inside the Gruntfile wherever possible.

     Available tasks
+            concat  Concatenate files. *
+            jshint  Validate files with JSHint. *
             uglify  Minify files with UglifyJS. *
-            jshint  Validate files with JSHint. *
-             qunit  Run QUnit unit tests in a headless PhantomJS instance. * watch  Run predefined tasks whenever watched files change. concat  Concatenate files. *
-              sass  Compile Sass to CSS *
+             watch  Run predefined tasks whenever watched files change. qunit  Run QUnit unit tests in a headless PhantomJS instance. * sass  Compile Sass to CSS *
+        browserify  Grunt task for browserify. *
+           connect  Start a connect web server. * autoprefixer  Parse CSS and add vendor prefixes to CSS rules using values from the Can I Use website. * cssmin  Minify CSS files *
-        nodestatic  Start a static web server. * server  Hosts project on port 8080,
+            server  Hosts project on port 8080,
                     watches /src files and concats, lints
                     and triggers LiveReload if enabled in your browser.